microsoft/azuredevopslabs/labs/tfs/readme.md

 - Microsoft SQL Server 2016 Standard
 - Sample users and data required to support hands-on-lab scripts

-## Download the Virtual Machine
+## Accessing the Virtual Machine

+You can get access to the virtual machine the following ways:

+- **Download the Virtual Machine** - You can download the virtual machine, if you prefer to use it offline.
+Please see below for instructions to download the VM.
+- **Try it on Technet Virtual Labs** - You can also access the virtual machine online on **TechNet Virtual Labs**  - no downloads or complex setup required.
+You can experience it right from your browser.
+- **Run it on Azure** - If you prefer to run the VM on Azure, you can simply upload the VHD to your Azure storage and create a VM from the VHD.
+If you are setting up the labs for a traning, you  might want to consider the [Azure DevTest Labs](https://docs.microsoft.com/en-us/azure/devtest-lab/devtest-lab-training-lab) for training.

+### Steps to download and extract the VM
 The size of the download is about 30 GB.
 It is recommended that you use a utility like [**Free download manager**](http://www.freedownloadmanager.org/).
 This utility provides:
     - Auto-resume support for interrupted downloads.
     - Multiple simultaneous download streams for (usually) a much faster download experience.
     - As the name implies, it’s completely free.

-**Steps to download and extract the VM**

 - Download and install Free download manager if you currently do not have one installed – We strongly recommend to download FDM V3 as the latest version does not support batch downloads at this point of time fdmv3